 - Felicity Jones: Playing opposite of Eddie Redmayne in the Theory of Everything, Felicity Jones supports JDRF, an organization that seeks to cure type 1 diabetes.

 Not all of us will be able to promote the charities that we care about in front of millions of people.
 However, we can do more within our small space of the world.
-If you know someone that is suffering from a lung disease and they are looking for a way to breathe easier, be an advocate for them and look into stem cell treatments.
-The Lung Institute can help you along the journey to
+If you know someone that is suffering from a lung disease and they are looking for a way to breathe easier, be an advocate for them and look into cellular therapys.
+The Lung Health Institute can help you along the journey to